gohugoio/hugo/content/tutorials/how-to-contribute-to-hugo.md

 ## Install Git on your system

-You will need to install Git and learn how to use it.
+You will need to install Git.
 This tutorial assumes basic knowledge about Git.
-Refer to this excellent [Git book](https://git-scm.com/) if you are not sure what to do.
+Refer to this excellent [Git book](https://git-scm.com/) if you are not sure where to begin.
 The used terminology will be explained with annotations.

+Git is a [version control system](https://en.wikipedia.org/wiki/Version_control) to track the changes of source code.
+Hugo depends on smaller third-party packages that are used to extend the functionality.
+We use them because we don't want to reinvent the wheel.

+Go ships with a sub-command called `get` that will download these packages for us when we setup our working environment.
+The source code of the packages is tracked with Git. `get` will interact with the Git servers of the package hosters in order to fetch all dependencies.

 Move back to the terminal and check if Git is already installed.
 Type in `git version` and press enter.
-You can skip this section if this command returned a version number.
-Otherwise [download](https://git-scm.com/downloads) the lastest version of Git and follow this excellent [installation guide](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git).
+You can skip the rest of this section if the command returned a version number.
+Otherwise [download](https://git-scm.com/downloads) the lastest version of Git and follow this [installation guide](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git).

 Finally, check again with `git version` if Git was installed successfully.